astropy/astropy-api/wcs/wcs_api.md

 separate the selection of dimensions from the slices) but since the two are closely related, an approach such as the above is simpler.

-Allowing the slice to be changed on the fly will make it easy to develop for example a utility to slice through cubes without having to re-instantiate the ``WCSAxes`` object for each slice.
+Allowing the slice to be changed on-the-fly will make it easy to develop for example a utility to slice through cubes without having to re-instantiate the ``WCSAxes`` object for each slice.
 To do this, we can use a VariableSlice() object: